score-spec/docs/content/en/docs/get started/Transform/humanitec.md

 }
 ```

-**Results**: you can now view and deploy this preview with the Humantiec Web UI or API.
+**Results**: you can now view and deploy this preview with the Humanitec Web UI or API.

 ## Deploy with Humanitec Web UI